-Mary Quant: The mini skirt pioneer who defined 60s fashion
+Mary Quant: The mini-skirt pioneer who defined 60s fashion

 Her clothes appealed to a new generation of women who had decided they did not want to dress like their mothers.

-She won a scholarship to London's prestigious Goldsmiths College, where she failed to complete her course but did meet future husband and business partner Alexander Plunket-Greene.
+She won a scholarship to London's prestigious Goldsmiths College, where she failed to complete her course but did meet future husband and business partner Alexander Plunket Greene.

-It was the mini skirt more than any other garment that came to epitomise the new liberated woman.
+It was the mini-skirt more than any other garment that came to epitomise the new liberated woman.

 Hems had been rising since the late 1950s - but it was Quant who popularised the style and put it out into the mass market.